• Skip to primary navigation

 This post may contain affiliate links.
 Please read my affiliate policy.

-A one pot Creamy Mushroom Orzo recipe that comes together in about 45 minutes.
-Like my Roasted Vegetable Orzo, this creamy vegetarian orzo is packed with veggies featuring mushrooms, white beans, parmesan, goat cheese and your choice of kale or spinach!
-A delicious dinner that’s made in one pot!
+A one pot orzo recipe that comes together in about 50 minutes.
+This creamy vegetarian main dish features orzo pasta and mushrooms, white beans, parmesan, goat cheese and your choice of kale or spinach.
+Share with a side salad and crusty bread and dinner is done!
+This recipe is vegetarian.

 Creamy Orzo White Bean and Parmesan with Mushrooms in a Dutch oven garnished with parsley.